elben/pong-wars-cpp/README.markdown

 Installing
 ---------

         $ make
         $ ./pongwars

 Objective
 ---------

-Defeat the other person.
-There are no game-based goals as of now.
+Beat your opponent.
+Last one to survive wins.

 Options
 ---------

-	vs Human
+* vs Human
-		- Player 1 vs Player 2, controls are below
+  * Player 1 vs Player 2, controls are below

-	vs Computer
+* vs Computer
-		- Currently, there is only one difficulty level: normal.
+  * Currently, there is only one difficulty level: normal.

 Controls
 ---------

-	General:
+* General:
-		Esc - Quit.
+    * Esc - Quit.

-	Player 1:
+* Player 1:
-		W - up
+    * W - up
-		S - down
+    * S - down
-		D - Time Wrap
+    * D - Time Wrap
-		A - Adrenaline Mode
+    * A - Adrenaline Mode

-	Player 2:
+* Player 2:
-		Arrow up - up
+    * Arrow up - up
-		Arrow down - down
+    * Arrow down - down
-		Arrow right - Time Wrap
+    * Arrow right - Time Wrap
-		Arrow left - Adrenaline Mode
+    * Arrow left - Adrenaline Mode

 Specials
 ---------

+###  Time Wrap

-  Time Wrap - Either reduces the speed of the ball if it is coming towards
-        you or increases the speed of the ball if it is going away from you.
+Either reduce the speed of the ball if it is coming towards you or increase the speed of the ball if it is going away from you.
 This special may reverse the direction of the ball.

-        Special 1 can only be used once per round and are recharged when you score on your opponent.
+Time Wrap can only be used once per round and are recharged when you score on your opponent.
 Everytime someone scores, a new round begins.

+### Adrenaline Mode

-   Adrenaline Mode - In Adrenaline Mode, the player that makes the first
-        goal gains 2 points, while the defender loses 1 point.
+In Adrenaline Mode, the player that makes the first goal gains 2 points, while the defender loses 1 point.

 Adrenaline Mode is activated once a player earns enough points.
 After activation, the player may activate Adrenaline Mode at any time.